omnetpp/opp_env/INSTALL.md

 > On some system, namely recent versions of Ubuntu / Debian, this
 > command stops with an error message: `error: externally-managed-environment`
 >
-> To work around the error, follow the instructions in the printed message, which
-> boils down to either adding the `--break-system-packages` option to the
-> `pip install` commands, or setting up a Python virtual environment
+> To work around the error, set up a Python virtual environment
 > ([venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/))
-> and working from there.
+> and start working from there, or follow the instructions in the printed message, which
+> boils down to adding the `--break-system-packages --user` option to the
+> `pip install` commands.

 When you install `opp_env` using pip, it installs the `opp_env` Python module, as well as a small script into your system's path (e.g. `~/.local/bin` or the